w5xd/ASW12V/README.md

 An example program is published <a href='W5XD-antennas'>here</a>.
 It is specific to the antennas to be controlled at W5XD.
 It doesn't put much on the screen. as not much is required at W5XD.

 <img src='w5xd-antennas-1.png' alt='w5xd-antennas-1.png'/>

+Enclosures

+This repository publishes designs for enclosures for each of two configurations: a 12 channel device (with 1 PCB) or a 24 channel device (with 2 PCBs.)
+The 3D designs were done with <a href='solidworks.com'>SolidWorks</a>.
+The 3D printable parts are publised in the <a href="STL/">STL</a> directory.
+The orientation of the STL models should not be taken as a recommendation for how they should be printed on any particular 3D printer.
+I use a <a href='http://prusa3d.com'>prusa3d</a> printer and rotate the lettering down for the enclosure tops, and, for the bottoms, the flat side down.